Full-Form of OECD (Organization for Economic Co-operation & Development)

 #3 – Secretariat

 It is responsible for extending support to the committees and is led by Secretary-General and assisted by directorates.
-The members of this tier include economists, lawyers and other professionals, and they are responsible for the collection and analysis of data.
+The members of this tier include economists, lawyers, and other professionals, and they are responsible for the collection and analysis of data.

 - It maintains an online database of published books, reference material, reports, and other relevant information.

-- It indulges in the publishing of magazines, OECD Observer being an award-winning published magazine by Organization for Economic Co-operation and Development.
+- It indulges in publishing magazines, OECD Observer being an award-winning published magazine by Organization for Economic Co-operation and Development.
 The magazine versions are updated on a regular basis to keep them up-to-date.

-- This also carries out statistical research and publishes the result thereby on a number of subjects.
+- This also carries out statistical research and publishes the result, thereby on a number of subjects.
 The results are published on the OECD data portal.